-- E. Planned intervention - The CYC practitioner values the planned intervention and sees the need to continually adapt strategies, anticipating the steps and measures required in meeting objectives and the best means to attain them.
+- Planned intervention - The CYC practitioner values the planned intervention and sees the need to continually adapt strategies, anticipating the steps and measures required in meeting objectives and the best means to attain them.
 Practitioners are able to participate in the selection of goals or objectives from treatment, educational and developmental plans and to design activities, interactions and management methods that support these goals and objectives.
 Practitioners are able to recognize that the design of these therapeutic interventions and service methods are logically connected to service goals.
 Practitioners recognize that interventions may be formal (service plan) or informal (life space interventions) and that their basic principles are the same.
 They are purposeful and consistent with a specific theoretical orientation guided by agency policy and individualized to reflect differences in culture/human diversity, background, temperament, personality and differential rates of development.
+(QU, NACP, AB). - "We can be passionate about the kids, but we have to be passionate about the treatment."
+Focus Group Participant

-(QU, NACP, AB). - F. Advocacy - The CYC practitioner understands the child's and family's potential and capacity to grow and change, and demonstrates basic advocacy skills that ensure that children, youths and families have their views heard and considered during the decision-making processes that directly affect them (NACP).
+F. Advocacy - The CYC practitioner understands the child's and family's potential and capacity to grow and change, and demonstrates basic advocacy skills that ensure that children, youths and families have their views heard and considered during the decision-making processes that directly affect them (NACP).
 Practitioners understand that advocacy for the child, family and community leads to empowerment.
 They understand the need for and demonstrate respect for children and families, affording them the dignity of self-determination within the context of their developmental capacities.